2 March 2020

 The Kew International Medal: Everything you need to know

-The Royal Botanic Gardens, Kew awards the Kew International Medal to a deserving individual once every year.
+The Royal Botanic Gardens, Kew annually awards the Kew International Medal to a distinguished individual.
 But what does our medal represent?

 What is the Kew International Medal?

 Our award is presented to one individual a year whose vital work is in line with Kew’s mission to ensure that plants and fungi are understood, valued and conserved.

 First established in 1992, the prestigious medal acknowledges the winner’s globally recognised work which significantly adds to the knowledge and understanding of the world’s plants and fungi upon which human lives depend.

 While anyone can submit a nominee, the recipient of the annual medal is selected by a panel comprising the Director of RBG Kew, Trustees and Executive Board Members, for their valuable work in science and conservation.

 The panel uses the following set of criteria to select the winner, which the individual and their work must adhere to:

 - Building a world where plants and fungi are understood, valued and conserved – because our lives depend on them

 - Providing knowledge, inspiration and understanding of why plants and fungi matter to everyone